Alessandro Farnese (cardinal): Diplomatic activity

-In 1551, Cardinal Alessandro was sent by Pope Julius III to convince his brother Ottavio, the Duke of Parma and Piacenza, to surrender those territories, which, the Pope pointed out, were fiefs of the Church.
-Julius was being incredibly arrogant, insensitive and stupid.
+In 1551, Cardinal Alessandro was sent by Pope Julius III to convince his brother Ottavio, the Duke of Parma and Piacenza, to surrender those territories, which, the Pope said were fiefs of the Church.
 The Farnese had spent more than fifteen years developing their dukedom, and Cardinal Alessandro's father had been assassinated in the struggle with the Gonzaga and the Emperor Charles over it.
 The Farnese were being protected by the French Crown, which considered Parma its entrée into northern Italy, where it challenged the Emperor to the possession of the Duchy of Milan and the Lombard plain.
 Julius was toying with explosive material.
-Naturally Ottavio refused, and Alessandro supported him.
-The Farnese underwent a complete breach in relations with the Pope, and Alessandro was immediately unwelcome in Rome.
+Ottavio refused, and Alessandro supported him.
+The Farnese had a complete breach in relations with the Pope, and Alessandro was immediately unwelcome in Rome.
 Pope Julius sequestrated his diocese of Monreale, and confiscated all of the moveables in the Palazzo Farnese, said to have been worth 30,000 scudi.
 Duke Ottavio's duchy was sequestered.
 He withdrew in April, first to a visit with his sister Vittoria, the Duchess of Urbino, then to Florence, and finally to Avignon.

 After peace was made between the Pope and France, Orazio Farnese had the Duchy of Castro restored to him (1552) and, to protect the Farnese's French connection, Orazio married Diane de France, the illegitimate daughter of Henri II.
 Unfortunately, Cardinal Farnese's brother Orazio was killed in battle on 18 July 1553, leaving no heirs.
 The dukedoms went to their younger brother Ottavio Farnese.

 Farnese had been in France, when on 6 June 1554 he was appointed by Henri II to go to Rome and take charge of French affairs in the absence of Cardinal d'Este, who was in Parma—over the objections of Cardinal du Bellay, who did not appreciate being supplanted.
 Cardinal d'Este was ruling Parma on behalf of the French king, who had acquired the duchy from Paul III as the price of an alliance.
 In November, Henri named a new Ambassador to the Holy See, and Cardinal Farnese was free to return to France.
 He took up residence in Avignon.